italicize/italicize.github.io/draft.md

-    Dim objParagraph As Paragraph, objListParagraph As Paragraph Dim arrSpecs As Variant, strSpec As String, dblSpec As Double Dim arrStyles As Variant, lngStyles As Long, strStyle As String Dim arrList As Variant, strList As String
-    Dim rngSearch As Range, rngFound As Range
+    Dim objParagraph As Paragraph, objListParagraph As Paragraph Dim arrSpecs As Variant, strSpec As String, dblSpec As Double Dim arrStyles As Variant, lngStyles As Long, strStyle As String Dim arrList As Variant, strList As String, objListTemplate As ListTemplate Dim rngSearch As Range, rngFound As Range
     Dim lngA As Long, lngB As Long
 '    Dim dblBodyTextIndent As Double, dblBodyTextWidth As Double